Harwell Dekatron / WITCH History

 In 1973, it was recognised by the Guinness Book of Records as "the world's most durable computer" and was again retired, this time to the Birmingham Museum of Science and Industry.
 When that Museum closed in 1997, it was put into storage, but was rediscovered by TNMOC in 2009 and a successful proposal was made to move it to TNMOC for restoration.

-Restoration was completed in November 2012 and the best way to display this example of early scientific computing is now being planned.
-In 2013, it was again recognised by Guinness World records, this time as the world's oldest original working digital computer.
+Restoration was completed in November 2012 and and in 2013 it was again recognised by Guinness World Records, this time as the world's oldest original working digital computer.
 Today it is one of the Museum's most popular exhibits.